ooni/docs/src/content/docs/backend/01-overview.md

 ---
-title: Introduction and Overview
+title: Overview
-slug: backend/introduction
+slug: backend
 sidebar:
-  order: 1
+  order: 0
 ---
+This document describes the architecture of the main components of the OONI infrastructure.

+How to develop, test, deploy and monitor them.

+The documentation is meant for core contributors.

 ## Conventions
   A few shorthands used in the document: